-The heated water in cylinder water jacket becomes light and moves out of the upper connection pipe into the radiator and travels down from the upper tank to lower tank, rejecting heat as it travels.
+The heated water inside the cylinder water jacket becomes light and moves out of the upper connection pipe into the radiator and travels down from the upper tank to the lower tank, and rejecting heat as it travels.

 This cooled water from the lower tank is passed into the cylinder water jacket and hence circulated again for the process.

-An important limitation of this system is that the cooling depends only on temperature and is independent of engine speed.
+The limitation of this system is that this cooling depends only on temperature and is independent of engine speed.